 Confirmation bias and the desire we all have to provide our clients and customers with excellent service can sometimes result in us not noticing when we’re falling short.
 Honest feedback – even when it does lack a constructive element – can help us to identify and address shortfalls.

 Here at ROCK, we’ve taken a unique approach to all forms of criticism, dissatisfaction and even mere concerns: we treat them as we would any kind of complaint.
 We review them and thoroughly investigate them before identifying and addressing their cause.

 Mindful of the need for honest feedback that is not filtered by peoples’ inherent desire to be polite, we’ve also mined the online world for comments concerning ROCK and would advise all others do the same for their organisation.

 Listening to and acting on feedback is essential but, as I’ve alluded to previously, it’s not always forthcoming.
 This poses two challenges: you cannot address shortcomings if you are not aware of them and, secondly, it results in a scarcity of actionable data.
 Both can be addressed by proactively pursuing feedback.

-Whenever a large project has been fulfilled, a support ticket has been addressed and closed or even an email is responded to, ROCK follow up and request that the relevant client rate their experience and the solution we provided.
+Whenever a large project has been fulfilled, a support ticket has been addressed and closed or even an email is responded to, ROCK follows up and requests that the relevant client rate their experience and the solution we provided.

-By requesting that client rate key aspects of our service on a numerical scale, we gather data that not only provides empirical information concerning our performance, but that can also be rapidly analysed and acted on.
+By requesting that clients rate key aspects of our service on a numerical scale, we gather data that not only provides empirical information concerning our performance but that can also be rapidly analysed and acted on.

 Within competitive environments, businesses that are able to provide customers with an experience that is both exceptional and personalised are certain to be those that prevail.